What is a poison and what is Poison Control?

-A poison is a substance that can cause harm to the body.
+Simply put, a poison is any substance that can cause harm to the body.
 In books and movies, poisons are often presented as strange and mysterious chemicals or products that, when consumed or inhaled, cause intense sickness or immediate death.
-In real life, most poisons are actually much less dramatic, but can affect the human body in complicated ways.
+In real life, most poisonings are actually much less dramatic, but can affect the human body in complicated ways.

 - Poisons come in all different shapes, sizes, and forms.

 - Poisoning can be intentional (on purpose) or unintentional (accidental).